Baby bottle: Design considerations

-A typical baby bottle typically has four components: the first is the main container or body of the bottle.
+A typical baby bottle has four components: the first is the main container or body of the bottle.
 A teat, or nipple, is the flexible part of the bottle that the baby will suck from, and contains a hole through which the milk will flow.
 The collar goes over the nipple and typically screws onto the neck of the bottle, forming a seal.
 Most, but not all baby bottles will also have a cap or travel cover that goes over the teat to keep it clean and to prevent small spills.
 Some bottles may optionally have a disposable liner.

 Design concerns for the making of baby bottles often reflect safety or comfort.

 A safe baby bottle should not break, should not come apart easily into small or potentially harmful components, should not be made of materials that pose a health risk, and should be easy to clean so as to avoid bacterial contamination and illness.

 A bottle should also be comfortable for both caregiver and baby to use.
 Bottles that are lightweight and easy to hold can be desired by both babies and mothers.
 A variety of shapes are available.
 The design of containers, nipples or teats may mimic the shape of the mother's breast.
 Designers may try to mimic the flow rate of breastfeeding: the baby should be able to get enough nourishment, but at the same time not be overwhelmed or overfed.